Prepare for a Bright Future by Studying the Past with an Associate of Arts in History

 You’ll learn about the physical and cultural phenomena of the earth, stressing the spatial distribution of these phenomena.

 Highlights of Our Associate of Arts in History Degree Program

-- Mead’s Tavern, built in 1763 and now owned by Liberty, serves as an onsite laboratory for hands-on training in history, archeology, and more!
+- Mead’s Tavern serves as an onsite laboratory for hands-on training in history, archeology, and more!

-- Connect with our Career Center for help in job searches, mock interviews, etc.
+- Connect with Career Services for help in job searches, mock interviews, etc.

-- Program is the winner of the Phi Alpha Theta chapter of the year twice in the past eight years.
+- Ou program has been the winner of the Phi Alpha Theta chapter of the year twice in the past eight years.

 - Three history majors have won the Provost Award for Excellence in Research in 2018.

 - This degree provides great preparation to transfer into a bachelor’s degree program at Liberty University.

 Associate of Arts in History Degree Information

 Career Opportunities for Associate of Arts in History Graduates